crossid/developer-site/docs/guides/howto/machine_to_machine.md

 title: Machine to Machine
 sidebar_label: Machine to Machine
 slug: /guides/howto/machine-to-machine
-description: How to programatically access a machine from a machin.
+description: How to programmatically access a machine from a machine.
 ---

 A service (aka: _machine_) is a non human program that may request an access token from _Crossid_ in order to authenticate to other services.

-A good example is a micro service or a schedueld job that requires access to a protected REST API.
+A good example is a micro service or a scheduled job that requires access to a protected REST API.

 This how-to explains how to perform authentication programmatically, with no user interaction, so a service could access some API.